montrealelixir/playbook/checklists/meetup.md

 ### ASAP after the event

-- [ ] Produce and publish videos ASAP
+- [ ] Produce and publish videos
+- [ ] Include links to slides on YouTube
 - [ ] Announce videos on Twitter and Meetup.com

 ## Credits